tauri-apps/tauri-docs/docs/usage/intro.md

 You will find here recipes and techniques to add to your own project to fulfil your goals.

+You may browse the entire section or click one of the following questions for specific help:

 - [How to add Tauri to my project](/docs/usage/development/integration)
 - [What configuration for my project](/docs/usage/patterns/about-patterns)
 - [How to develop with Tauri](/docs/usage/development/development)